collinalexbell/nonlinear-water-wheel/README.md

 # water_wheel

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to ... simulate chaos in the nonlinear equations of a water wheel.

 ## Usage